Arman Assadi, Founder, Project EVO

 Finally, Assadi’s most essential piece of advice to a copywriter beginning a career is not to fall victim to fear.
 “When you’re nervous, you’ve just got to reprogram yourself to feel excited.”
 Drop the need to second-guess yourself and don’t shy away from challenges.
 Assadi insists that using fear as a guide will launch exponential growth.
 “Wherever you feel resistance or fear is where you really have to show up and…push through it,” he says.
 “It’s where you’ll get some sort of result.”

-NEW COURSE ALERT: Entrepreneur, we wanted you to be the first to know that we’ve collaborated with Arman Assadi to bring you our brand new copywriting course.
+COURSE ALERT: Entrepreneur, we wanted you to be the first to know that we’ve collaborated with Arman Assadi to bring you our course, 7-Figure Copywriting.
 Learn the copywriting secrets behind 11 seven-figure product launches, taught by Arman himself.

 - The “crisis of meaning” that drove Assadi to leave his job at Google, book a trip to Cuba, and pursue freedom as a solopreneur